 Bare Knees is a charming little period piece, a celluloid reminder of a world that was crumbling even as the film was being made.
 The terrible year of 1929 was just around the corner and soon the flapper would be gone forever.
 Except on film.
 She remains immortal there.

-Our friendly online silent film dealers at Grapevine Video have released a DVD-R of Bare Knees.
+Grapevine Video has released a DVD of Bare Knees.
 It also features a short from the same year entitled Danger Ahead.